 Without a good web traffic analyzer, you are essentially blind to which parts of your website are working as they should and which aren’t.
 This means that you have no idea what you need to change and what you need to leave alone – and you can’t afford to guess when it comes to your business.

 One of the best methods of monitoring website traffic is using the free Google Analytics system.
 To use it you simply sign up, then place a code on every page of your website where you want to track user behavior.

-Google Analytics not only records the number of visitors to your site, it also lets you know which pages are most popular, what keywords your site is found for most often, the overall bounce rate of your site (ie the percentage of visitors who view one page and then “bounce” back to the search engine), and other valuable information.
+Google Analytics not only records the number of visitors to your site, it also lets you know which pages are most popular, what keywords your site is found for most often, the overall bounce rate of your site.
+Bounce rate is the percentage of visitors who view one page and then “bounce” back to the search engine, and other valuable information.

 One of the most useful features of Google Analytics is the conversion tracking option.
-This is why of the most important pieces of data to look at when tracking website traffic.
+This is one of the most important pieces of data to look at when tracking website traffic.